gitpress/adventures/html/05_email_templates/intro.md

 Generally speaking, you have to code your emails like the late 1990s and use tables to structure everything.
 The three main rules of HTML emails are:
 1. No modern CSS or HTML.
 Tables everywhere
 2. You must put things inline.
 No external styles or scripts
 3. Every client is radically different.
-A button may render on one version, but not another at all
+A button may render on one version, but not render on another at all

 ## Setting the scene